Figuring out the right terrarium substrate may be dirty work, but it’s a critical step in any project.

 A certain sweetness to the sour, shall we say?
 Margaritas, Iโm looking at youโฆ

 The same is true for a terrarium substrate mix.
 Youโre aiming to achieve the ideal balance of water retention, drainage, aeration, and support.
+There’s only ever a single terrarium substrate layer, so it all has to be balanced correctly.

 Starting with an appropriate base, you can then tailor the choice (and amount) of soil supplements depending on the needs of your chosen plants and environment.